-Out of all the transport options from Kuala Lumpur to Batu Caves, I would definitely recommend taking the train as it a reliable and cheap option.
-Depending on your needs, you can also take a taxi or a guided tour.
+Out of all the transport options from Kuala Lumpur to Batu Caves, I would definitely recommend taking the train as it a reliable and cheap option or choosing a guided tour.
+Depending on your needs, you can also take a taxi.
 No matter what means of transport you choose, the Batu Caves temple is extremely impressive and beautiful.
 I am sure you will have a great time.

 May the travel bug bite you!

 More about Malaysia: